Did you check your matric results and you feel you need to give the exam a second shot? Don’t despair, you’re not alone.

 Let’s take a closer look at the two options.

-The SC is for candidates who are 21 years old or older.
+The Senior Certificate is for candidates who are 21 years old or older.
 It caters for those who completed Grade 9 but dropped out of school before reaching the Grade 12 examinations, as well as those who wrote their matric exams more than three years ago, and either failed or passed but want to improve their results.
 Some may also want to change or add subjects to their matric qualification.

 Where do second-chancers find support?